mws-dev/Fishbowl-Connector-Net/README.md

 using (Fishbowl fishbowl = new Fishbowl("hostname.myfishbowl.com", 28192, "username", "password"))
 {
     fishbowl.Connect();
+    // No access to a db driver library so no parameterized queries allowed
+    // BE VERY CAREFUL WHAT YOU PASS HERE
     DataTable product = fishbowl.ExecuteQuery(query: String.Format("SELECT p.id, p.num, p.price, p.partId, qi.qtyonhand, p.sku FROM product p JOIN qtyinventory qi ON p.partId = qi.partid WHERE p.sku IN ({0})", codes));
     DataTable product = fishbowl.ExecuteQuery(name: "ListProducts"); // Use saved query by name }